 Intermediate Macroeconomics – Quantitative (ECON 311A)

 Gain a solid understanding of aggregate production, savings and investment, and inflation.
 Dive into a detailed analyses of aggregate demand and supply before reviewing various models of a market economy's performance.

 Develop practical data analysis skills and gain hands-on experience working with real-world data.
 Learn how to combine economic theory, statistical analysis and best practices in data visualization to study important economic and social issues.

 Econometrics (ECON 417)

 Understand how mathematical methods are used to describe the relationship between economic forces, such as capital, interest rates and labor.
 Turn theoretical economic models into useful tools for economic policymaking.

 Investigate development problems and the significance of land, labor and capital in the economic growth of the less developed countries.
 Examine theories and strategies relating to international trade and how these impact a country’s economic development.

-Gender Economics and Social Provisioning (ECON 445)
+Economics of Gender and Race (ECON 445)

 Explore the field of feminist economics by examining critiques of economic theory and policy along with household decision-making, the care economy and the feminization of labor markets.